Test and debug workflows

 @Test

-void should_map_workflowexception_to_problem_details() {
+void should_map_workflow_exception_to_problem_details() {

 given()

-.queryParam("customerId", "unauthorized")
+.queryParam("customerId", "unauthorized-user")

 .when()